The convolutional neural networks for analysing the micro-cavity array multi-mode quantum frequency comb spectrum features

+where $l$ represents different photons in the frequency domain. $\hat{a}_{l}$ represents the photon annihilation operator, $\hat{a}_{l}^{\dagger}$ represents the photon creation operator, $\omega_{a_{l}}$ represents the photon angular frequency.

+In the following simulation, after the pump light continuously inputs into a high $Q$ factor micro-ring array, for the convenience of calculation, we set the material of all micro-rings is AlN. $R$ is the radius of each micro-ring.
+When the energy reach a certain threshold, and a strong nonlinear optical process occur.
+We only consider the third-order nonlinear effect.

-, We only consider the third-order nonlinear effect to verify the correctness of our theory, where $g_{klmn}$ is the third-order nonlinear coefficient, representing the intensity of four-wave mixing process, $R$ is the radius of microcavity, $\xi $is the mode overlap factor on the cross section, and $0\leqslant \xi \leqslant 1$, $A_{eff}$ are the effective mode area on the cross section, and $i$is the relative dielectric constant at the frequency of $\omega _i$.
-For external pumping in p mode, we have , Where
+where the third-order nonlinear coefficient $g_{klmn}$ represents the intensity of the four-wave mixing process. $A_{eff}$ is the effective mode area on the cross section. $\xi$ is the mode overlap factor on the cross section.
+We have $0\leqslant\xi\leqslant 1$. $\epsilon_{i}$ is the relative dielectric constant at the frequency of $\omega_{i}$.
+When the external pumping in $p$ mode, we have